kdeldycke/awesome-engineering-team-management/readme.md

 ### Acquisition

-A special case of re-org, that might take the form of inclusion, absorbtion or dissolution of the aquired company.
+A special case of re-org, that might take the form of inclusion, absorbtion or dissolution of the acquired company.

 - [How the Digg team was acquihired](https://lethain.com/digg-acquihire/) - Acqui-hire of a whole team can be seen as a type of reorg.
 In which managers will have to negotiate the new employment contracts in bulk in one or two days: “Because acquihires are “star” oriented, if you're a senior leaders who doesn't explicitly refuse to move forward, pressure will converge on you from all sides”.